Dankvardt/Hello-World/README.md

 # Hello-World
-I would like to learn more programming languages
+I would like to learn more programming languages. php, sql and javascript